Concrete Winds: History

 The band played the first live shows in Finland in 2020, appearing as a trio with the addition of Finnish musician Mika Heinonen (previously in Finnish death metal band Obscure Burial) on second guitar and no bass player.
-As of 2024, this is still their current live line-up.
+As of 2024, this remains their live line-up.

-In 2021, after appearing at Copenhagen's renown death metal festival Kill-Town Deathfest, Concrete Winds released their second full-length titled "Nerve Butcherer" on November 26, through Sepulchral Voice Records.
+In 2021, after appearing at Copenhagen's death metal festival Kill-Town Deathfest, Concrete Winds released their second full-length, Nerve Butcherer, on November 26, through Sepulchral Voice Records.

 The album has been described by most critics as surpassing the previous one in ferocity and harshness, with definitions such as " raging inferno that will torture the souls of the unsuspecting victims in less than half hour of punishments and audio torture" and a "dose of pure madness in music form".

 During 2022, Concrete Winds joined Finnish death metal band Demilich in November for the first half of their European tour, and played their first U.S. show at Saint Vitus in New York.

 In 2023, the band took part in the "Agony & Ecstasy Over Europe" tour with Swiss death metal band Bölzer and Swedish black metal band Watain, then appeared both at local festivals in Finland as well as at some major international metal festivals such as Brutal Assault and Party.San Metal Open Air.

 In early 2024, Concrete Winds announced to have joined booking agency Goetia Productions and currently are due to play at different festivals across Europe, including as headliners at the UK edition of Kill-Town Deathfest in October 2024.

 At the end of June 2024, the band premiered the song "Infernal Repeater" from their third album, a self-titled work due out on August 30, 2024, via Sepulchral Voice Records.